Spring Detox Guide: Lighten Up After Winter

 - Day 6: Add steamed vegetables, soups, and simple grains alongside kitchari

-- Day 7: Introduce a wider variety of cooked foods, fresh fruits, and light proteins
+- Day 7: Introduce a wider variety of cooked foods, fresh fruits, light proteins

 - Continue avoiding processed foods, heavy meats, and excess dairy for several more days